jtidal/jtidal.github.io/about/policies/studyrooms.md

 <li>Study rooms are available on a first come, first served basis.</li>
 <li>Reservations will be cancelled if a group arrives more than 15 minutes past their scheduled time.</li>
 <li>Study rooms may be used for up to 3 hours.
 There is a limit of 1 use per room per day for any group.</li>
-<li>5.
-Rooms 534, 537, 538: 2 to 5 students for up to 180 minutes.</li>
+<li>Rooms 534, 537, 538: 2 to 5 students for up to 180 minutes.</li>
-<li>Rooms 535 and 536: 1 to 5 students for up to 180 minutes. </li>
+<li>Rooms 535 and 536: 1 to 5 students for up to 180 minutes.</li>
 <li>To use a study room, ALL students in the group must present their City Tech IDs at the Borrow & Return Desk.
-The study room key will be checked out to each student in the library’s online system.</li>
+The study room key will be checked out to each student in the library's online system.</li>
+<li>Absolutely no eating is allowed in the study rooms.
+Drinks with secure lids are allowed.</li>
+<li>When leaving the study room, the group must ensure the room is clean, the equipment is functioning, furniture is in order, and the door is locked.</li>
 <li>The study room key must be returned to the Borrow & Return Desk on time to avoid late fees.
-The overdue fine for returning the key late is $1/minute per patron, with a maximum fine of $10 per patron.</li>
+The overdue fine for returning the key late is $0.50/minute per patron, with a maximum fine of $5 per patron.</li>
 <li>Patrons who incur a late fine will be issued an invoice through their CUNY email.
-They must print out this form and take it to the Bursar’s office during business hours to pay the fine.
-Patrons will not be allowed to use a study room again until they have paid the fine.</li>
+They must print out this form and take it to the Bursar's office during business hours to pay the fine.</li>
-<li>When leaving the study room, the group must ensure the room is clean, the equipment is functioning, furniture is in order, and the door is locked.</li>
-<li>Absolutely no eating is allowed in the study rooms.
-Drinks with secure lids are allowed.</li>
-<li>Violation of the study room policies may result in forfeiting the use of the rooms.</li>
+<li>Patrons who accrue excessive late fines, or who repeatedly violate study room policies (e.g., having food in the room), may be barred from using study rooms.</li>
 </ol>
 <p>Rev. 01.26.26<br>
  Rev. 09.26.24<br>